 12:00-1:00--A substantial dinner is served.
 Milk in menu.

 Rest period, Elizabeth McCormick Open Air School No. 2, on roof of Hull House boys club / Burke-Atwell Photo Chgo., Courtesy of The Library of Congress.

-As the movement spread many cities adapted ordinary school rooms to open air school work by simply opening the windows.
-This is what Champaign did in 1920 when the Open Window School opened March 22, 1920 in a room on the third floor of Champaign Central.
-Under the supervision of the Champaign County Anti-Tuberculosis League the school opened with 18-third through fifth grade students.
-While in school the children are provided with woolen suits and blankets along with boots and gloves since during the winter months the school was kept at 55 degrees.
+As the movement spread, many cities adapted traditional school rooms to open air school work by simply opening the windows.
+This is what Champaign did in 1920 when the Open Window School opened March 22, 1920, in a room on the third floor of Central School at the corner of Randolph and Hill.
+Under the supervision of the Champaign County Anti-Tuberculosis League, the school opened with 18-third through fifth-grade students.
+While in school, the children were provided with woolen suits and blankets, boots, and gloves since, during the winter months, the school was kept at 55 degrees.

-The open air school movement began to wane in the 1930s and the last mention of the Open Window School found in the Champaign County Historical Archives is in the 1932 Directory of the Public Schools of Champaign County, Illinois.
+The open air school movement began to wane in the 1930s.
+The last mention of the Open Window School found in the Champaign County Historical Archives is in the 1932 Directory of the Public Schools of Champaign County, Illinois.

 [Correction: The post originally stated that the Open Window School was located at Champaign Central.
 The post has been corrected to reflect that Open Window School resided in Central School at the corner of Randolph and Hill in Champaign.]